Spectral gap of convex combination of a random permutation and a bistochastic matrix: High trace method

-To recover this result one can sum the number of excess edges in each connected component.
-Also in regard of \eqref{16}, we have at most one new connected component appearing for each era, therefore $1 \le N_{\gamma}\le 2m$.
-Besides we have at least one cycle in each connected component therefore there are at most $g^\prime +1 $ excess edges in each connected component of $G_{\gamma}^\prime$.\\
+To recover the previous equality, we sum the number of excess edges in each connected component.
+Owing to \eqref{eq:condilim}, there is at most one new connected component appearing for each era and therefore we have $1 \le c_{\gamma}\le 2m$.
+Besides there is at least one cycle in each connected component therefore there are at most $g^\prime +1 $ excess edges in each connected component of $G_{\gamma}^\prime$.\\